botique-org/botique/README.md

 ```
 ## Usage

 Once installed, you can run different bots on different platforms using command-line arguments.

+Please check individual READMEs under bots/ for more detailed usage and examples, here's a quick example for Persona bot.

 ### Running Bot on Telegram